List of Everybody Hates Chris characters: Tonya

-Tonya (played by Imani Hakim, voiced by Ozioma Akagha) is Chris and Drew's spoiled, smart mouthed, shrewd, whiney, bratty and obnoxious younger sister who is based on Chris' Rock's real sister, Andi Rock.
+Tonya (played by Imani Hakim, voiced by Ozioma Akagha) is Chris and Drew's spoiled, smart-mouthed, shrewd, whiny, bratty and obnoxious younger sister who is based on Chris Rock's real sister, Andi Rock.
 She enjoys getting her brothers in trouble by whining to her parents about things they never actually did, and Julius and Rochelle always believe her.
 However, in the third and fourth seasons, she tends to hold a soft spot for Drew and Chris (when Chris got thrown out of the house, she admitted she doesn't want him gone and she and Drew try to rethink Chris's and her mother's decisions) by charging money to keep her mouth shut if they do something wrong (particularly to Chris), and sometimes hangs around Drew.
 Billy Ocean is her favorite entertainer (though later on she adopts a fondness for Danny Glover), and telling by the way Tonya believes that he originally was responsible for the invention of the Moonwalk instead of Michael Jackson, she might not like to believe what she does not want to believe.
 Julius cares for Tonya and is usually the parent apt to give her what she wants, whereas Rochelle is normally not afraid to not provide Tonya with one of her desires if it is for something she is unwilling to give to her daughter, and worries that one mistake in raising her will be linked to her being pregnant one day, and she "ain't raisin' no babies".
 She is usually given nice gifts from the neighborhood kids; for example, James (one of her admirers) bought her a car in one episode.